3liz/pg-event-server/README.md

 connection_string = "service=local"
 ```

-There could by any channel as you want in one file, and as many configuration
+There is no limit in the number of channels that can de declared in the
-file as desired.
+configuration.

 #### Channel parameters

 * `id` - The identification of the channel: it should be formatted as a valid path.
          The `id` will be used as the subscription path for clients.
-* `allowed_events` - The events that wil be forwarded the client listening to that
+* `allowed_events` - Optional - The list of events that will be forwarded
-   channel.
+   to the client listening to that channel.
+If not present, all events will be forwarded.
 * `connection_string` - The postgres connection string.
 The format of the connection
    follow the forme described [here](https://docs.rs/tokio-postgres/latest/tokio_postgres/config/struct.Config.html).
    If the connection string *starts* with "service=" then the corresponding service
    will be searched using the same rules as used for service in [libpq](https://docs.postgresql.fr/10/libpq-pgservice.html)